photoprism/photoprism-contrib/scripts/FFmpeg/README.md

 # FFmpeg Helper Scripts

-## Remove the first X seconds of an MP4 video
+## Trim the First X Seconds from a Video

 The [trim.sh](trim.sh) script cuts the first e.g. 15 seconds from an mp4 video file (please use carefully and create a backup before trying this):